-The MAX5887 is an advanced, 14-bit, 500Msps digitalto-analog converter (DAC) designed to meet the demanding performance requirements of signal synthesis applications found in wireless base stations and other communications applications.
-Operating from a single 3.3V supply, this DAC offers exceptional dynamic performance such as 76dBc spurious-free dynamic range (SFDR) at four = 30MHz.
-The DAC supports update rates of 500Msps and a power dissipation of only 230mW.
+The MAX5888 is an advanced, 16-bit, 500Msps digitalto-analog converter (DAC) designed to meet the demanding performance requirements of signal synthesis applications found in wireless base stations and other communications applications.
+Operating from a single 3.3V supply, this DAC offers exceptional dynamic performance such as 76dBc spurious-free dynamic range (SFDR) at $f{OUT} = 40$ MHz.
+The DAC supports update rates of 500Msps and a power dissipation of only 250mW.

-The MAX5887 utilizes a current-steering architecture, which supports a full-scale output current range of 2mA to 20mA, and allows a differential output voltage swing between 0.1V{P-P} and 1V{P-P}.
+The MAX5888 utilizes a current-steering architecture, which supports a full-scale output current range of 2mA to 20mA, and allows a differential output voltage swing between $0.1V{P-P}$ and $1V{P-P}$ .

-The MAX5887 features an integrated 1.2V bandgap reference and control amplifier to ensure high accuracy and low noise performance.
+The MAX5888 features an integrated 1.2V bandgap reference and control amplifier to ensure high accuracy and low noise performance.
 Additionally, a separate reference input pin enables the user to apply an external reference source for optimum flexibility and to improve gain accuracy.

-The digital and clock inputs of the MAX5887 are designed for differential low-voltage differential signal (LVDS)-compatible voltage levels.
-The MAX5887 is available in a 68-pin QFN package with an exposed paddle (EP) and is specified for the extended industrial temperature range (-40°C to +85°C).
+The digital and clock inputs of the MAX5888 are designed for differential low-voltage differential signal (LVDS)-compatible voltage levels.
+The MAX5888 is available in a 68-lead QFN package with an exposed paddle (EP) and is specified for the extended industrial temperature range (-40°C to +85°C).

-Refer to the MAX5886 and MAX5888 data sheets for pin-compatible 12- and 16-bit versions of the MAX5887.
+Refer to the MAX5887 and MAX5886 data sheets for pin-compatible 14- and 12-bit versions of the MAX5888.